wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Armor</b></summary>
-Each worn piece of armor reduces damage by 1.
+Each worn piece of armor reduces damage by 1. <br>
 You can't swim while wearing 3 or more pieces of armor.
 </details>

 <details markdown="1">
 <summary><b>Torches, Ammunitions, & Consumables</b></summary>
 Some items like **torches** have a finite use, represented by a D6.
 After 10 minutes of usage, roll the die.
 On a result of 1, the item is getting closer to depletion and the D6 becomes a D4.
-When you roll a 1 on the D4, you only have one use of the item before its depleted.
+When you roll a 1 on the D4, you only have one use of the item left before it is depleted.

-This system can be used for **ammunitions** too, in that case, instead of 10 minutes of usage, you roll after each battle where it was used.
+This system can be used for **ammunitions** too, in that case, instead of 10 minutes of usage, you roll after each battle where ammunition was used.
 </details>

 ---